Last updated: 08:58 April 9th 2019

-With the next Brexit vote planned by 12 March, there is a lot of uncertainty for travellers with British passports.
+With the next Brexit EU deadline scheduled for 31st October, there is a lot of uncertainty for travellers with British passports.
 We have compiled a quick guide explaining what Brexit could mean for you as a traveller.

 No Brexit Deal